 Leader Stanley Todd Kwesi assembled a monster ensemble of musicians from the Ghana Arts Council, intending to form a new Afro-Rock group that would be more traditional & African in sound, and hopefully surpass Osibisa in popularity (alas it was not to be). (via Discogs)

-- Kaa Ye Oya
+Kaa Ye Oya

-- Yei Baa Gbe Wolo
+Yei Baa Gbe Wolo

-- Nye Tamo Ame
+Nye Tamo Ame

+Hedzoleh Soundz were a band from Accra, Ghana formed in the late 1960s.
+The word Hedzoleh means freedom in the Ga language.
 The album, recorded in Lagos, contains eight tracks: six are written by Hedzoleh, one by Masekela, and one is traditional.
 Their original melodies were based on traditional Akan & Ewe music and employed dark, organic-sounding African drums instead of modern western congas.
 Hugh Masekela was introduced to Hedzoleh by Fela Kuti.
 In addition to this album, Masekela recorded two more with Hedzoleh: I am Not Afraid and The Boy’s Doin’ It.